 Engaging in at least 30 minutes of aerobic exercise per day has been shown to produce a plethora of mental and physical health benefits.
 If plausible, make a point to walk outside everyday to achieve 10,000 steps.
 To track your steps, you can use an activity tracker app, an activity tracker watch, or a built-in activity tracker on your mobile device.
 If walking outdoors (or working outdoors) is not plausible, then investing in a treadmill for your home is a great option.

 You can either set timers to get up and walk shorter distances throughout your day or you can plan to have one or two longer walks to get in your steps.
 Either way, increasing your aerobic capacity by engaging in walking will lead to greater mental clarity, improved circulation, more energy, better sleep quality, and less risk for developing aches and pain from prolonged sitting.
+Also remember to take hydrating drinks after physical activities to restore electrolytes in your body.

 4. Drinking a gallon of water a day